 I have been a Party Planner for many years—the go-to person friends, family, and colleagues come to for advice on how to create special events, for fabulous restaurant picks, and for locating vendors for hard-to-get items.

 My eye for detail, curiosity, and passion for playing with my food, are all part of the big picture for me.
 I adore children, and teaching them some of the tools-of-the-trade that my own father passed down to me.
-So, now, it is my turn to pass the rolling pin to the next generation of li’l chefs!
+So, since 2005, it has been my turn to pass the rolling pin onto the next generation of li’l chefs!